CedricDeVijt/ComputerScienceNotes/Bachelor 2/Operating Systems/9 Filesystems.md

-# Filesystems: Organized Study Guide

-## 9.1: Introduction to Filesystems
+## 9.1 Introduction to Filesystems

 ### Filesystem Attributes